karmacoma/lisk-rake/README.md

 #### Outdated

-When one or nodes are using an outdated version of crypti.
+When one or nodes are using an outdated version of lisk.

 ```
 * 2 / 4 nodes are outdated.